 Marketing is essential in getting the word out for a nonprofit’s events and programs.
 When planning an annual budget, development staff and board members will look for any opportunity to promote the organization without paying too much.
 Building a community partnership with your local media company is the perfect opportunity to share your story and upcoming events without paying through the nose.

-Finding quality corporate sponsorships can feel impossible at times.
-Without the right connections, the likeliness of getting noticed by a corporation is slim.
+Without the right connections, however, the likeliness of getting noticed by a corporation is slim.
 Working with corporate sponsors can be a long-term effort, but it is worth the hard work.
 Cultivating these partnerships will take personal relationships with people already involved in your organization.
 Your staff, donors, volunteers, and board members all may have connections to a local business.
-For more Tips on Securing Corporate Sponsors, visit our blog.
+For more tips on securing corporate sponsors, visit our blog.

 It may surprise most nonprofits, but community partnerships can be crucial in finding grant funding.
 According to the Stanford Social Innovation Review, “The Urban Institute surveyed 1,192 grantmakers, and sixty-nine percent reported they actively encouraged collaboration among grantees.”